 Again, because the Supervisor rate is one of the established bill rates in your contract, it may not look like an anomaly on the invoice—but it’s incorrect and is another way you could be overcharged.

 Lack of Vigilance Can Be Costly

 On the vendor side of the equation, there are multiple points where inaccurate information or careless data entry can affect what gets billed to you.
 Supervisors are supposed to confirm hours worked, by position, for every hour of every shift in a billing period.
 Managers are supposed to validate site hours—and cross-check for potential errors.
 Payroll support staff are tasked with cross-checking timesheets and electronic check-in logs—and manually correcting any errors.
 Finally, Accounts Payable personnel are supposed to cross-check billed amounts against contractual obligations before submitting invoices to clients for payment.
-If any of these persons make an error (or misses one), you could be billed incorrectly.
+If any of these persons makes an error (or misses one), you could be billed incorrectly.

 Because most security billing is based on what the vendor pays their personnel, the vendors already have a built-in method for flagging underpayment of wages to their own employees.
 An employee whose paycheck is lighter than usual will be quick to call his or her local field office to resolve the problem.
 However, those employees have no idea if their time was billed to a client at the correct bill rate.
 Not surprisingly, security vendors are more likely to catch scenarios where the client is underbilled rather than overbilled.

 On the client-side, you may not be ideally set up to monitor Position Rate Variances.
 Many clients who use contracted security services do not have the internal bandwidth to cross-check every invoice from their security vendor to ensure each position, post, and shift was billed correctly.

 Thus, a scenario emerges where the vendor’s inaccurate invoices are routinely processed and paid— and your good contract slowly morphs into a bad deal.